 Keep in mind, the walk-in clinic is available for all injuries and all ages.

 “The majority of the patients that come and see us are not athletes and they’re not just the kids or the adults out playing sports.
-The majority are anywhere from little kids to 95 year-old patients who have aches and pains from whatever it may be,” Dr. Valentine explains.
+The majority are anywhere from little kids to 95-year-old patients who have aches and pains from whatever it may be,” Dr. Valentine said.
 “We certainly would we see any patient, of any type, with aches and pains, sprains or strains.”

 Care that hit home

-Cody Breen can’t say enough good things about his experience at the east Sioux Falls walk-in clinic after a hand injury in 2019.
+Cody Breen can’t say enough good things about his experience at the east Sioux Falls walk-in clinic after a recent hand injury.

 He was certain he broke it near the pinky finger with the onset of pain that followed.

-He walked into the clinic at 26th and Sycamore, explained what happened and was seen by an APP within ten minutes, got X-rays and the results fairly quickly.
+He walked into the clinic at 26th and Sycamore, explained what happened and was seen by an APP within 10 minutes, got X-rays and the results fairly quickly.

 “They said, ‘Yup, you broke your hand.’”